 Why Do You Need A Quick Recipe For Breakfast!

-- Ideally it should contain all possible nutrients to keep you energetic through the day.
+Ideally, it should contain all possible nutrients to keep us energetic throughout the day.

-- That's the reason most of us include Carbohydrates, Proteins, fruits and vegetables etc. etc. in our morning breakfast.
+That's the reason most of us include Carbohydrates, Proteins, fruits, and vegetables etc. in our morning breakfast.

-- At the same time it should be nutritious with less in calorie.
+At the same time, it should be nutritious with less fat and calorie.

-- Besan Dhokla is one such breakfast recipe, which is prepared with very few ingredients, is nutritious and does not require too much of preparation.
+Besan Dhokla is one such breakfast recipe, which is prepared with few ingredients, is nutritious, and does not require too much of preparation.

 - 250 gm.
 Besan or Gram flour, Besan or Gram flour packets are easily available at grocery shops or super markets

 - 1 cup Beaten Curd, Home made curds are best suited for this recipe.

 - 1/2 teaspoonful Salt